thebithead/nuodb-operator/README.md

   container: nuodb/nuodb-ce:latest
 ```

-**Note:** We recommend replacing the database password `dbPassword` value 'secret' with one of your choice.
+We recommend replacing the database password `dbPassword` value 'secret' with one of your choice.
 Also, it's common to configure the image pull source locations by replacing the default values for the `ycsbContainer` and `container` parameters with values that match your deployment type.
 See section &nbsp;[Optional Database Parameters](#Optional-Database-Parameters) for working samples.

+For parameters `adminStorageClass` and `smStorageClass` enter the Kubernetes storage class value you wish to use.
+For example,

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if using the AWS public cloud, use `gp2`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if using the GCP public cloud, use `standard`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if using the AZURE public cloud, use `standard_lrs` or `premium_lrs`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if using hostpath local storage, use `local-disk`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if using a 3rd-party CSI storage provider, enter the appropriate storage class value for that storage product.

 ### Sample SQL application using the nuodb-ycsb-cr.yaml deployment file
 ```